If You Are Listening to Music...

 Comment

-"Who'll Stop The Rain" - CCRWalk a mile in my shoes, Walk a mile in my shoes, Hey, before you abuse
+Walk a mile in my shoes, Walk a mile in my shoes, Hey, before you abuse

 Criticize and accuse, Walk a mile in my shoes - Lyrics from the song "Walk A Mile In My Shoes" by Joe South